nmfisher/thermion/README.md

 b) a rendering thread
 c) a `FilamentViewer` and an `AssetManager`, which will allow you to load assets/cameras/lighting/etc via the `FilamentController`

-If this was successful, you should see a black screen
+If this was successful, the viewport should turn from red to black.

 ### Rendering

 By default, the FilamentController will only render into the viewport by manually calling `render()` on the FilamentController.
 This is to avoid needlessly running a render loop when there is nothing to display.

-If you want to render at 60fps, call `setRendering(true)` on `FilamentController`.
+To automatically render at 60fps, call `setRendering(true)` on `FilamentController`.

 ### Assets